thedeveloperever/optimac/README.md

 # MacOS Debloater

-*This is a project that allows you to save space, and remove all extra apps, bloat, plus the preinstalled junk off of your Mac!*
+*This is a project that allows you to save space, remove all extra apps, bloat, and the preinstalled junk on your Mac!*

 # *WARNING:*